mendix/docs/content/developerportal/deploy/ibm-cloud.md

 The package is still within the Mendix environment and needs to be pushed to IBM Cloud.
 From there it can be deployed.

-To push and deploy the package on IBM Cloud, follow these steps:
+To push and deploy the package to IBM Cloud, follow these steps:

 1. Click **Push** next to the package you want to deploy.
 This will push this deployment package to IBM Cloud.